NVIDIA/aistore/cmd/cli/README.md

 ### First steps

-To get the list of commands run following command:
+To get the list of commands, run following command:

 ```console
 $ ais --help
 ```

-To check if the CLI can correctly contact the cluster and to get cluster status run following command:
+To check if the CLI can correctly contact the cluster and to get cluster status, run following command:

 ```console
 $ ais show cluster